objcio/articles/2014-08-11-bad-testing-practices.md

 Another example could be stubbing out dates.
-There are many ways of getting the current time in most programming languages, but libraries like [TUDelorean](https://github.com/tuenti/TUDelorean) take care of stubbing every single time-related API so you can control "what time is it" for testing purposes without coupling your tests to any of those multiple time APIs.
+There are many ways of getting the current time in most programming languages, but libraries like [TUDelorean](https://github.com/tuenti/TUDelorean) take care of stubbing every single time-related API so that you can simulate a different system time for testing purposes without coupling your tests to any of those multiple time APIs.
 This lets you refactor your implementation to a different time API without breaking your tests.